About the Inn - Amenities, Services & History

 obtained from the family; note the vintage car to the right).
 Many

 of the finer points still remain (detailed railings on the main porch, the cedar shingle siding on the upper level and the stucco "pebbledash" on the lower level).
 Quite often a home's turret would face the front but in this case, it faces the harbor to take advantage of the wonderful harbor view.
 Awnings were added in more recent years to protect against the bright afternoon sun that floods the interior with light.
-All first floor windows are the original wavy glass; all upper level bedroom windows have been replaced.
+Several first floor windows are the original wavy glass; all bedroom windows have been replaced.

 and now...